here for any important community messages & updates

 ||85 Robinson Road , Massena, New York 13662

 Regular Business Hours: 7:00am – 4:00 pm (12:00 – 1:00 lunch)

 Summer Hours: 7:00 am – 3:00 pm (12:00 – 12:40 lunch)

 Notification to and approval from the DPW is required for all activities

 within street right of way.
 All utility placements shall be inspected

 by the Village prior to any backfill. top

-- All refuse must be placed in clear plastic bags
+Regular garbage must be in clear plastic bags

 Unacceptable refuse during weekly collection: